 Here the Penguins data is used with the Type = ‘Probability’.
 Note the bin width was increased to 100 and an offset was added to shift the histograms to the left.

 There are two options for violin plots, Violin PDF (scales each individually) and Violin Count (scales based on the number of points across the dataset).
 When you have the same number of data points in each group, Violin PDF and Violin Count produce similar results.

 Here the data is shown using Type = ‘Violin Count’.
 Thus, the lesser number of individuals in the Chinstrap group is reflected in the graphic.
-Note the the Window here is similar to the Bin width for the sideways histrograms, and set to the same value as before.
+Note the Window here is similar to the Bin width for the sideways histograms, and set to the same value as before.

 The Smooth option draws smooth sideways histograms.
 They can be drawn left or right.
 These also have the option of being drawn so they reflect the number of entries (Smooth #).
 Thus there are a total of four Smooth options.